Mathematics Curriculum Statement

 How we assess:

-There is an end of unit check for each Power Maths unit which assesses the understanding of the children for that unit.
+There is an end of unit check for each WRM unit which assesses the understanding of the children for that unit.

-At the end of every half-term we carry out summative assessment using the Power Maths assessments (Y1-6) and Star Maths online assessments (Y3-6).
-This enables the curriculum planning for the next half-term to be adapted to meet the needs of our children.
+At the end of every half-term we carry out summative assessment using the Star Maths online assessments (Y3-6) and at the end of each term we use the WRM assessments (Y1-6).
+This enables the curriculum planning to be adapted to meet the needs of our children.

-Please see the link to expected vocabulary in each year group:
+- the expected vocabulary in each year group